-Many historical buildings, churches and monasteries, monuments and even medieval districts were demolished.
-At the same time many ambitious and huge projects were undertaken, the first skyscrapers (Stalinskie Vysotki) rose, new wide streets and avenues stretched out, spacious parks and shady alleys appeared and one of the busiest metro in the World was built.
+During Soviet time Moscow underwent through significant changes in architecture, culture and lifestyle.
+Many historical buildings, churches and monasteries, monuments and medieval districts were demolished.
+In their place, ambitious and huge projects were undertaken, the first skyscrapers (Stalinskie Vysotki) were built, new wide streets and avenues stretched out, spacious parks and shady alleys appeared and one of the most beautiful metro in the world was laid out.

-Red Square and Lenin’s Mausoleum – GUM – Tribunal House – KGB building – Museum of Soviet Arcade Machines – Karl Marx Monument – Bolshoi Theatre – State Duma (former Gosplan) – Central Telegraph Building – Tverskaya street and historic buildings that were moved – the first soviet MacDonalds – Mayakovsky Monument – Stalin skyscraper on Kudrinskaya Square – American Embassy – New Arbat – General Staff of the Armed Forces – Sholokhov monument – The Cathedral of Christ the Saviour – Fallen Monument Park – The house on the Embankment
+Red Square and Lenin’s Mausoleum (not entering)– GUM – Tribunal House – KGB building – Karl Marx Monument – Bolshoi Theatre – State Duma (former Gosplan) – Central Telegraph Building – Tverskaya street and historic buildings that were moved – the first soviet MacDonalds – Patriarchy Ponds – House of Lavrentiy Beria – Stalin skyscraper on Kudrinskaya Square – American Embassy – New Arbat – General Staff of the Armed Forces – Sholokhov monument – The Cathedral of Christ the Saviour – The house on the Embankment